tehrengruber/TipiFEM/docs/src/index.md

 ## DOF Handler

+The dof-handler maps an element index and a local degree of freedom index to a global degree of freedom index.
+For a continuous

-The dof-handler maps dofs to unique integer indices.
+ to unique integer indices.
 A simple dof handler that works for a nodal basis may be implemented in two steps.
 The first step, an initialization procedure, has the be run only once.
 Here we assign each cell type a disjoint integer range as large as the number of cells of this type in the mesh.